-Thompson Falls in Jackson, New Hampshire is one of the hidden gems of the White Mountains.
-Jackson Falls is not very well known because it was a well-guarded secret for many years.
+Thompson Falls in Gorham, New Hampshire is one of the hidden gems of the White Mountains.
+Thompson Falls is not very well known because it was a well-guarded secret for many years.
 The falls were first discovered and named by famed landscape artist Benjamin Champney in the mid-19th century.
-The falls were hardly explored during the 20th century as it wasn’t till 2011 that the Thompson Falls Trail was created.
+They were hardly explored during the 20th century and it wasn’t until 2011 that the Thompson Falls Trail was created.

 - Type: Plunges and cascades

 - Swimming: Good

 - GPS: Lat 44.26689 Lng -71.23117